a7med3ouda/TimerApp/README.md

 # TimerApp

-my name is Ahmed Ouda .. i work as full stack web developer <3
+My name is Ahmed Ouda .. i work as full stack web developer <3

 this project has no license to be used .. it is completely open source and u can re-use the code